aaroncgw/ai-global-macro-fund/DEVELOPER_GUIDE.md

 This guide provides comprehensive technical documentation for developers working on the Global Macro ETF Trading System.
 It covers system architecture, development workflows, and best practices for extending the system.

+## 📚 Quick Start for New Agents

+For comprehensive instructions on adding new agents to the system, see the [Agent Development Guide](AGENT_DEVELOPMENT_GUIDE.md).

 ## 🏗️ System Architecture Deep Dive

 ### Core Components